Note: This article is part two of a series. Read part one here.

 Chinese military strategy centers around the concept of “national total war,” utilizing all of society to win a defined objective military conflict against a “strong enemy.”
 In 2015, the National Development and Reform Commission, the State Council’s macroeconomic planning organ, was given broad authority to mobilize society and national resources in support of PLA objectives; National Defense Mobilization Offices began opening in provinces nationwide from Tibet to Inner Mongolia starting in December 2022.
 According to U.S. intelligence and the American Enterprise Institute, Chinese annual defense spending was in the range of $700 billion in 2022, representing a rapid military buildup for war.
 China’s war effort will be directed from a vast underground complex southwest of Beijing at least 10 times larger than the Pentagon, due for operational status by 2027.

 Type 093 and 095 SSNs plus diesel-electric attack submarines and drone swarms will be used to also attack American ships in the West Pacific.
 For years, China has pursued an extensive campaign of oceanographic mapping and sensor placing in the Pacific, Indian and Arctic Oceans, intended to help Chinese and Russian submarines operate in deep water and track American and allied submarines.
-Above the surface, limited stockpiles of TLAMs and SM-6s nullify the lethality of the Typhon Mid-Range Capability.
-At the same time, Zhongnanhai is fueling the Russian war economy, with Chinese enterprises buying precious metals and hydrocarbons in enormous quantities, the latter above the price cap placed by Western sanctions.
+Chinese ASW capability itself remains a recognized PLAN weakness.
+The Type 056A corvette and Y-8Q maritime patrol aircraft are recent additions to a force that lags U.S. and Japanese ASW considerably, and U.S. Virginia-class and Japanese Soryu-class submarines in the first island chain remain the most consequential American asymmetric advantage in a Taiwan contingency.

 In order to make the military more effective and reliable in preparation for the war, Xi has since 2023 conducted purges of PLA officers deemed corrupt and/or not in sync with the Chairman’s directives, specifically regarding force preparation on the 2027 timeline.
 This most notably includes former defense minister Li Shangfu and Vice Chairmen of the Central Military Commission He Weidong and Zhang Youxia.
-Vacant CMC and military positions will probably be filled in by a younger, more hardline officer corps loyal to Xi.
-Defense industry executives have also been purged.
+Vacant CMC and military positions will probably be filled by a younger, more hardline officer corps loyal to Xi.
+Defense industry executives and academicians have also been purged.

 Iran

 After the 12-Day War, Iran was rebuilding its forces with allied assistance to launch a far more devastating attack on Israel, USCENTCOM installations, and potentially America’s Arab partners.
 On December 28, 2025, President Masoud Pezeshkian presented a budget proposal to the Iranian Parliament’s budget oversight committee, which advocated for a whopping 62% tax increase to address debt and paying for ballistic missiles.
-This is even as the nation suffers from a 42.2% inflation rate and oil export revenues decrease.
+This is even as the nation suffers from a 42.2% inflation rate and oil export revenues have decreased.
 Embracing self-reliance for kinetic firepower given proxy degradation, Tehran sought to be capable of firing 2,000 ballistic missiles in a single strike by the next war to overcome Iron Dome, Arrow 3, David’s Sling, and other air defenses.

 Even if Iran decided not to close the Strait of Hormuz and attack the Gulf oil fields, the mere threat of doing so may have coerced the Arab states into not intervening, fearing the collapse of their economies.
 This planned attack was intended to sync with the greater global conflict, as evidenced by China’s supply of planetary mixers and the sodium perchlorate missile propellant precursor to grow Iran’s solid-fueled ballistic missile arsenal.
 Said arsenal was per the FDD once again on trajectory to number around 10,000 in 2028, comprising both liquid and solid-fueled missiles.
 Accompanying this was a production rate of roughly 34 transporter erector launchers per month, the stockpile increasing from ~200 to ~470 between June 2025 and March 2026.

 As of April 2, 2026, roughly half of Tehran’s ballistic missile launchers were confirmed to still be operational after one month of U.S. and Israeli strikes, with most missiles and launchers merely buried.
-As a stopgap deterrent to Israeli strikes accounting for the country’s lack of nuclear weapons, Iran is developing ballistic missile-carryable chemical and biological payloads.
+As a stopgap deterrent to Israeli strikes accounting for the country’s lack of nuclear weapons, Iran is developing ballistic missile-carriable chemical and biological payloads.
 In October 2025, then-Supreme Leader Ali Khamenei reportedly approved the designing of compact nuclear warheads, holding off on uranium-235 enrichment to 90% purity only to avoid provoking Israeli and American strikes.
-To resist Israeli and American airpower, Tehran has been in the process of acquiring 48 Su-35 fighters from Russia, and per the most recent reporting was in talks with China to obtain J-10Cs.
-Per the Middle East Eye, Iran has in exchange for oil acquired HQ-16 and HQ-17AE air defense batteries from China since the immediate aftermath of the June war, and in December 2025 committed to buying 500 9K333 Verba MANPADS launchers and 2,500 9M336 missiles from Russia, to be delivered between 2027 and 2029.
+Russian assistance in laser technologies that enable nuclear warhead design validation without explosive testing shortens the post-enrichment warhead assembly timeline and reduces the political-risk window during which Tehran would be vulnerable to detection.
+However, there is still a gap between successfully testing a nuclear device and producing a credible stockpile of missile-deliverable warheads.

 For many years, Iran has supplied Hamas, the Houthis, Hezbollah, and the former Assad regime with missiles and weapons parts.
 This includes (usually through intermediaries such as the Assad regime supplied during the Syrian civil war) the Russian Kornet and North Korean F-7 anti-tank weapons, supersonic P-800 Oniks ramjet antiship weapon and other munitions, intelligence, and technical advice.
 Russian GRU advisors and Chang Guang Satellite Technology Company imagery helped the Houthis in striking vessels in the Red Sea, which coaxed the U.S. Navy into using Standard Missiles already in shortage for ensuring freedom of navigation.
-In the current war, Russian synthetic aperture radar satellites provided GEOINT for Iranian strikes, while the BeiDou-3 satellite cluster guides Iranian weapons and Chinese satellite imagery distributor MizarVision posts detailed analyses of U.S. and allied military positions on social media.
+In the current war, Russian synthetic aperture radar satellites have provided GEOINT for Iranian strikes, while the BeiDou-3 satellite cluster guides Iranian weapons and Chinese satellite imagery distributor MizarVision has posted detailed analyses of U.S. and allied military positions on social media.

 North Korea

 North Korea has formally abandoned peaceful reunification efforts with the South, calling Seoul “the most hostile state” and its “principal enemy.”
 This portrays South Koreans as a hostile and alien people, justifying interstate war and weakening South Korean cultural contagion (and by extent preventing unification by absorption under Seoul).
 Since January 2024, the DPRK’s constitution now calls for subjugating the South in its entirety in the event of a war.
-Continuing, an August 2023 Navy Day speech by Kim Jong Un called for “preparations for a revolutionary war for accomplishing national reunification,” and another speech per state media called for “strategic cooperation with the anti-imperialist independent countries.”
+An August 2023 Navy Day speech by Kim Jong Un called for “preparations for a revolutionary war for accomplishing national reunification,” and another speech per state media called for “strategic cooperation with the anti-imperialist independent countries.”

 Pakistan